evoheal/EPID-700/README.md

 At the time of writing, **September 8, 2023**, the next objective is:
 * Finalized research objectives **9/13**

 Your statement of research objectives will serve as a rough outline of the mock grant proposal to be completed in the next milestone.
-You must have at least 3 independent sets of objectives each of which could be completed even if all others are unsuccessful.
+You must have at least 3 independent sets of objectives grouped into aims, each of which could be completed even if all others are unsuccessful.
 Each objective must be assessed in three ways.

 1) The outcome is (0) certain or (1) uncertain.
 2) I can complete this objective if I<br/>